bestkb/ABM_py/ODD/ODD.md

 -   `impacted` -- True/False if community is impacted by environmental shock
 -   `scale` -- Percent of community impacted by environmental shock
+-   `jobs_avail` -- Number of low-paying non-agricultural jobs available in the community (i.e.     construction, rickshaw driver, etc.).
+This may decrease if the community is impacted by an environmental shock.

 ## Process overview and scheduling